 What is proofreading?

 A proofreader’s eyes are the last set of eyes to go over the manuscript before it goes to the printer.
-Proofreads are very light, “one last final” review of the text for details of:
+Proofreaders are conducting one very light, “one last final” review of the text for details of:

 - typos & spelling